Seven13G/ReptileTool_ZhiHu/README.md

 # Seven13T
-This is my personal project.
-I will update this when it is free for me
+This is a Selenium Framework Building project.
+And some of the codes comes from Autotask Corporation, QA Automation team.